 Start by answering these three essential questions:

-• What’s your monthly or annual budget?
+• What’s your monthly or annual budget—including renewals and any control-panel licenses?

 Once you know your answers, it’s easier to eliminate hosts that don’t fit your use case.
 All the providers on our list are solid—your job is to match their offerings to your priorities.